Buying a franchise: questions, costs, and next steps

 How's the business doing?

-Request comprehensive business performance data to evaluate the franchisor’s stability and growth potential.
+The franchisor's financial health determines whether your investment has a solid foundation.
+Request comprehensive business performance data to evaluate stability and growth potential before committing.

 Essential documents to review:

-- Financial reports: Current sales, revenue, and profit margins across locations
+- Review current sales, revenue, and profit margins across all locations

-- Growth metrics: New franchise openings, closures, and system-wide trends
+- Examine new franchise openings, closures, and system-wide trends

-- Future projections: Realistic forecasts with clear assumptions
+- Assess realistic forecasts with clearly stated assumptions

-- Leadership credentials: Management team experience and industry reputation
+- Verify management team experience and industry reputation

 What's the outlook for new franchisees?